dforsber/mvcc-lock-tester/README.md

 ## Files

 The main "db" file is `test.mybdb` and the second file used for the another "version" is `test.mydb.h2`.
 The main file contains two headers with counters that are incremented every time the version is upgraded.
-A WAL file is used (`test.mybdb.WAL`) if writer does not get the lock with a number of tries.
+A WAL file is used (`test.mybdb.WAL`) as well.
 The WAL file only contains an increasing WAL version counter.
+See the docs for deeper level solution description.

 ## Running the code